-Instead of the axiomatization of RML in terms of parametrized refinement quantifiers $\lumis_a$ reported in \cite{bozzellietal.inf:2014}, we present an alternative axiomatization for RML with only refinement $\lumis$ for the set $A$ of all agents.
-It is very directly based on the axiomatization of arbitrary arrow update logic in \cite[Section 4, Theorem 19]{hvdetal.aus:2020}, that was partially given in the previous section, where we recall the above-mentioned equivalence of $\dia{\uparrow}\phi$ and $\dia{\succeq}\phi$.
-It is simpler than the axiomatization in \cite{bozzellietal.inf:2014} and it has not been reported elsewhere to our knowledge.
-We only list the reduction axioms for the $\rmldia$ quantifier, the final axiom called {\bf A4} (as in \cite{hvdetal.aus:2020}) is the crucial one.\footnote{It further contains: all tautologies, the K axiom, Necessitation for $\Box_a$, Modus Ponens, and the so-called `replacement of equivalents' derivation rule `$\chi\eq\psi$ implies $\phi[\chi/p] \eq \phi[\psi/p]$'.
-Necessitation for $[\lumis]$ is derivable.}
+The axiomatization of RML reported in \cite{bozzellietal.inf:2014} is in terms of parametrized refinement quantifiers $\dia{\lumis_a}$ for $a \in A$ (interpreting $a$-refinement relations $\lumis_a$, where we recall that in this survey we only consider $\lumis$).
+There is an alternative axiomatization for RML with only refinement quantifiers $\lumis$ for the set $A$ of all agents.
+It consists of the axiomatization of arbitrary arrow update model logic in \cite[Section 4, Theorem 19]{hvdetal.aus:2020} (see the previous Section~\ref{sec.aaul}), wherein we replace all $\dia{\uparrow}$ quantifiers by $\dia{\succeq}$ quantifiers, and remove all reduction axioms involving arrow update models.
+This is justified by recalling the above-mentioned equivalence of $\dia{\uparrow}\phi$ and $\dia{\succeq}\phi$ and its generalization to arbitrary formulas.
+It is simpler than the axiomatization in \cite{bozzellietal.inf:2014}.
+We only give the crucial reduction axiom for the $\rmldia$ quantifier.
+It is obtained as indicated above from the axiom $(*)$ of AAUML in Section~\ref{sec.aaul}.

-The complete axiomatization is a reduction system, where we note that the final two axioms take care of arbitrary conjunctions, and that this axiomatization assumes some sort of negation normal form (wherein only atoms are negated) so that there is no clause where the quantifier binds a negation.
-The logic RML is therefore as expressive as the multi-agent modal logic K, and it is therefore also decidable, unlike APAL.
-The complexity of RML is AEXP$_{pol}$ for single-agent version \cite{bozzellietal.tcs:2014} (AEXP$_{pol}$ is the class of problems solvable by alternating Turing machines running in single exponential time but only with a polynomial number of alternations).
+Given such reductions, the logic RML is therefore as expressive as the multi-agent modal logic K, and it is therefore also decidable, unlike APAL.

+The complexity of RML is AEXP$_{pol}$ for single-agent version \cite{bozzellietal.tcs:2014}.
+AEXP$_{pol}$ is the class of problems solvable by alternating Turing machines running in single exponential time but only with a polynomial number of alternations.
 The complexity is conjectured to be non-elementary for multi-agent RML.
-In \cite{achilleosetal:2013} a PSPACE upper bound is given for complexity of the so-called existential fragment of (single-agent) RML (this is a negation normal form except that only $\dia{\succeq}$ and not $[\succeq]$ may occur).
-Apart from refinement modal logic RML there is also refinement $\mu$-calculus, for various results on this $\mu$-RML see \cite{bozzellietal.inf:2014} ($\mu$-RML is non-elementary).
+In \cite{achilleosetal:2013} a PSPACE upper bound is given for complexity of the \emph{existential fragment} of (single-agent) RML: this is a negation normal form except that only $\dia{\succeq}$ and not $[\succeq]$ may occur.
+Apart from refinement modal logic RML, there is also refinement $\mu$-calculus, for various results on this $\mu$-RML see \cite{bozzellietal.inf:2014}.
+For example, the complexity of satisfiability of $\mu$-RML is non-elementary.